willemt/dogebox/SPEC.rst

-OneFolder Specification v0.1
+one-folder Specification v0.1
 ============================

+one-folder (OF) makes use of a binary protocol for all synchronisation traffic.
+A modified version of the Bittorrent protocol is encapsulated within one-folder binary protocol messages.

-OneFolder has six key problems:
+one-folder has six key problems, which are elaborated on in the below sections.
 1) Monitoring filesystem events
 2) Mapping files to Bittorrent pieces
 3) Maintaining file and piece event logs